-Not only do I produce my own music but I am also a qualified digital specialist with over 15 years' experience in digital and social media giving me a broad base from which to approach many digital topics. le'ts cover Facebook quickly.
+I am also a qualified digital specialist with over 15 years' experience in digital and social media giving me a broad base from which to approach many digital topics. le'ts cover Facebook quickly.

-So I thought I would quickly write this blog post to help those that are new to Facebook not sure who hasn't heard of Facebook yet - or perhaps help those that just don't have the hang of Facebook yet and would like to know better ways to engage and not get into trouble... yes I said trouble.
-I am not sure if you heard about the Facebook posts that got a few people in deep social media trouble over the past few months?
+So, I thought I would quickly write this blog post to help those that are new to Facebook.
+Actually, I'm not sure who hasn't heard of Facebook yet - or perhaps help those that just don't have the hang of Facebook yet and would like to know better ways to engage and not get into trouble... yes, I said trouble.
+I am not sure if you heard about the Facebook posts that got a few people in deep social media trouble over the past year or so?
 It's quite frightening how people now think they can use social media as if it's their own diary to the world... when it's not.

 Heard of a saying ‘less is more’?
 One post a day is just fine.
 Two is most definitely acceptable but 3 or more?
 Perhaps wait a day or two.
 Your friends and family would definitely enjoy a short precise recap of your day rather than a whole novel about your day with your baby.
 Make sense?!